GENIVI/meta-ivi/README.md

 ------------------

 URI: git://git.yoctoproject.org/poky
-branch: master
+branch: dylan
-revision: e33e0a0da6fd6f59e5e8244da9f23b590cf066e1

-Using the above git sha's and master meta-ivi, bitbaking foton-image is known to work (the foton-image build should be GENIVI 4.0 compliant).
+Using the above poky branch and meta-ivi 4.0 branch, bitbaking foton-image is known to work (the foton-image build should be GENIVI 4.0 compliant).

 For creating specific GENIVI compliant images, please make sure you git